Skip to main content

 Primaries and caucuses are two ways that people help states and political parties choose presidential nominees.
 Learn how they work and the differences between the processes.

-Caucuses are private meetings run by political parties.
-They are held at the county, district, or precinct level.
-In most, participants divide themselves into groups according to the candidate they support.
-Undecided voters form their own group.
-Each group gives speeches supporting its candidate and tries to get others to join its group.
-At the end, the number of voters in each group determines how many delegates each candidate has won.
+Several states hold caucuses in the months leading up to a presidential election.
+Caucuses are meetings run by political parties that are held at the county, district, or precinct level.
+Some caucuses choose candidates by secret ballot.
+Others require participants to divide themselves into groups according to the candidate they support.
+Undecided participants form their own group.
+Each candidate’s group gives speeches and tries to get others to join their group.
+At the end, the number of delegates given to each candidate is based on the number of caucus votes they received.

 • During a closed primary or caucus, only voters registered with that party can take part and vote.